Coming Home (Diddy – Dirty Money song): Background

 The accompanying music video made its worldwide premiere through E!
 Online on November 29, 2010.
 It was filmed entirely in the Mojave Desert, just outside Palm Springs, CA. The video was the first of three released in the three weeks counting down to the album's release.
 Album cuts "Somebody to Love Me" and "Ass on the Floor" (featuring Swizz Beatz) received video releases on December 10 and 13, respectively.
 "Coming Home" was directed by Rich Lee and according to Steven Gottlieb, of Video Static, the theme drew comparisons to some of Diddy's earliest work. "'Coming Home' has Diddy choppering onto a dry lake bed which is dotted by the charred remains of a luxurious lifestyle."

+The official video premiered on Vevo and YouTube on November 30, 2010.
+However, on May 15, 2024, the video was set to "Private" due to an uptick of hostile comments left on the video in the wake of ongoing allegations of sexual misconduct against Sean Combs.

 Synopsis

 "Coming Home" starts with scenes of a black helicopter (an AgustaWestland AW109) flying over the desert.
 In some of the shots, Diddy can be seen looking out on to the horizon.
 As the song progresses into its main verses, the camera follows Diddy walking through the desert.
 In the background and foreground, the fire-damaged remnants of a home such as a TV set, fur coats and a stereo system are scattered across the landscape.
 During the chorus Dawn Richard and Kalenna Harper take place in front of the camera, walking behind Diddy miming Grey's words.
 Later in the clip, during the second verse, Diddy sits in a burned out building singing to himself.
 Outside, a burned out vehicle is parked.
 Then during the song's bridge, red smoke surrounds Diddy as the helicopter, from the opening scene, comes to land.
 However, this time Richard and Harper are seated inside waiting for Diddy.
 As the song fades, the helicopter flies over the desert toward the horizon.